-I sit against a wall, looking out across the yard as the other cons mill around in the sweltering heat like eggs trying to find the coolest spot on the frying pan.
-A few of the more industrious try to get a basketball game going, but most are too smart to do anything but stand around and sweat.
-The heat-distorted figures of the sentries along the far walls, pacing back and forth in their internally cooled uniforms, look like wavering ghosts.
+I sit against a wall, looking out across the yard as the other cons mill around in the sweltering heat like eggs trying to find the coolest spot on the frying pan. -A few of the more industrious try to get a basketball game going, but most are too smart to do anything but stand around and sweat.- The heat-distorted figures of the guards on-along the far walls, pacing back and forth in wearing their internally_cooled uniforms, pacing back and forth, look like wavering ghosts.

-The giant walks stiffly out into the yard; his escorts leave like antelope bolting from a lion's den.
-Seeing him pass the other cons, everyone getting out of his way, I laugh.
-All these tough razors in for murder and mayhem back down from someone like Thring.
-Someone with the skill and fury to kill armed guards like so many gnats.
+The giant walks stiffly out into the yard1, the guards leave like antelope bolting out offrom a lion's den. -Seeing him pass the other cons, everyone getting out of his way, I laugh. -All these tough razors in for murder and mayhem back down from someone like Thring. -Someone who has with the skill and fury to kill armed guards like so many gnats.